PyTorch Geometric Signed Directed: A Software Package on Graph Neural Networks for Signed and Directed Graphs: Data Sets

 \section{Data Sets}

-\paragraph{Synthetic Data} Our library provides synthetic data generators for Signed Stochastic Block Models(SSBMs) and Polarized SSBMs from \cite{he2022sssnet}, Directed Stochastic Block Models (DSBMs) from \cite{he2021digrac}, as well as Signed Directed Stochastic Block Models (SDSBMs) from \cite{he2022msgnn}.
+\textbf{Synthetic Data.} PyGSD provides synthetic data generators for Signed Stochastic Block Models(SSBMs) and Polarized SSBMs from \cite{he2022sssnet}, Directed Stochastic Block Models (DSBMs) from \cite{he2022digrac}, as well as Signed Directed Stochastic Block Models (SDSBMs) from \cite{he2022msgnn}, which are typical synthetic signed and directed networks used in related research papers.
 Details of these synthetic models can be found in Appendix~\ref{appendix_sec:synthetic_description}.

-\paragraph{Real-world Data Sets} Table~\ref{tab:loaded_data_sets} summaries real-world data sets that could be loaded with our library, with network size raning from 25 to 2,388,953 nodes.
-Our library provides data loaders for all of the data sets mentioned in Table~\ref{tab:loaded_data_sets}.
+\textbf{Real-world Data Sets.} Table~\ref{tab:loaded_data_sets} summarizes real-world data sets for which PyGSD provides data loaders.
+These are real-world data sets used in related research papers, with network size ranging from 25 to 2,388,953 nodes.
 Details of these data sets are given in Appendix~\ref{appendix_sec:real_world_description}.